-Target shares sink as promotions darken holiday outlook
+Target signals another weak holiday quarter, shares tumble

-(Reuters) - Target Corp’s (TGT.N) profit forecast for the key holiday quarter fell short of analyst expectations, sending its shares down nearly 10 percent, as the retailer continues to cut prices and invest in its delivery options to attract more customers.
+(Reuters) - Target Corp’s (TGT.N) holiday-quarter profit forecast fell short of analyst expectations, sending its shares down 10 percent on Wednesday as hopes faded that the retailer would make a shopping season comeback.

-The Minneapolis-based retailer has slashed prices on thousands of items this year and shored up delivery and fulfillment systems to compete with rivals like Wal-Mart Stores Inc (WMT.N) and online retailers such as Amazon.com Inc (AMZN.O).
+Target has missed Wall Street’s fourth-quarter profit expectations for the past two years.
+It is gearing up for the holidays by cutting prices and introducing delivery options to compete with Wal-Mart Stores Inc (WMT.N) and online sellers, moves that can lure customers but crimp margins.

-The outlook overshadowed better-than-expected third-quarter sales and profit.
-The holiday shopping season can represent 20 percent to 40 percent of annual sales for many retailers.
+“It was always unrealistic that Target was going to have a great holiday season in terms of sales or profitability,” said Neil Saunders, managing director of GlobalData Retail, noting pressured margins were already expected based on company guidance.

+“This is still a very competitive environment, and Target has no choice but to respond to that.. the problem is that Wall Street don’t necessarily understand this,” he added.

-The big-box chain forecast adjusted earnings of $1.05 to $1.25 per share for the fourth quarter, considerably below the average analyst estimate of $1.24.
+The big-box chain forecast adjusted earnings of $1.05 to $1.25 per share for the fourth quarter, a range largely below the average analyst estimate of $1.24.
 It expects same-store sales in the quarter in a range of flat to 2 percent higher.

+The holiday season can represent 20 percent to 40 percent of annual sales for many retailers.

 In October, Target said most of its holiday gifts would cost less than $15 and that it would offer customers free shipping beginning in November.

-Labor costs will be higher this quarter than in recent holiday seasons.
-Target has hired 100,000 temporary holiday workers, up from 70,000 in each of the prior four years, and raised its minimum hourly wage this year by 10 percent.
+It also has hired 100,000 temporary holiday workers, up from 70,000 in each of the prior four years, and raised its minimum hourly wage this year by 10 percent.

-“These things should not be seen as costs, but as investments in the future of the company.
-Without them, we believe Target’s future would be bleak,” said Neil Saunders, managing director of GlobalData Retail.
+Target shares have lost about 17 percent since the start of the year and were down 9.2 percent at $54.59 in midday trading.

-Target is eyeing the lucrative holiday toy market, following the September bankruptcy and ongoing restructuring of Toys “R” Us, the biggest U.S. toy chain.
+Target will try to grab more of the lucrative holiday toy market, following the September bankruptcy and ongoing restructuring of Toys “R” Us, the biggest U.S. toy chain.

 “We are playing to win in toys.
 We think there is opportunity to expand share,” Chief Executive Brian Cornell said on a media call.

-Same-store sales topped estimates, rising 0.9 percent in the quarter as the price cuts drove a 24 percent jump in comparable online sales.
+Third-quarter same-store sales topped estimates, rising 0.9 percent in the quarter as price cuts drove a 24 percent jump in comparable online sales.
 Analysts expected a 0.4 percent increase, according to Thomson Reuters I/B/E/S.

-“Twenty four percent online growth continues to place Target in the upper echelon of brick-and-mortar retailers from a percentage growth perspective,” said Moody’s lead retail analyst Charlie O‘Shea.

-In a turnaround announced in February, Chief Executive Brian Cornell vowed this year to double the number of small-format stores, invest heavily in e-commerce, aggressively promote products and keep grocery prices low to compete with Wal-Mart, Amazon and supermarket chain Kroger Co (KR.N).
+In a turnaround announced in February, Cornell vowed to double the number of small-format stores, invest heavily in e-commerce, aggressively promote products and keep grocery prices low to compete with Wal-Mart, Amazon.com Inc (AMZN.O) and supermarket chain Kroger Co (KR.N).

 Target’s Chief Merchandising Officer Mark Tritton said comparable grocery sales rose slightly, helped by demand for produce.

+But pricing pressure on groceries is continuing to intensify.
+Amazon on Wednesday unveiled more discounts on several products at its Whole Foods Market with Thanksgiving around the corner, sending shares in U.S. grocers lower.

-Excluding items, the company earned a profit of 91 cents per share in the quarter ended Oct.
-28, beating the average analyst estimate of 86 cents.
+Excluding items, Target earned a profit of 91 cents per share in the quarter ended Oct.
+28, beating the average estimate of 86 cents.
 Sales rose 1.4 percent to $16.67 billion, topping the average estimate of $16.61 billion.

 Reporting by Sruthi Ramakrishnan in Bengaluru and Richa Naidu in Chicago; Editing by Bernadette Baum and Meredith Mazzilli